 As lovable as dogs can be, they don’t have much respect for personal space.
 Pups love to share their kisses with anyone who is willing, and sometimes with those who are less than willing.
 Because of this, owners often find themselves up close and personal with their pup’s mouth.
 There are few things more off-putting than being licked by a pup with stinky breath.
 Wet and messy kisses can be enjoyable if your dog isn’t suffering from bad breath.
-If your dog does have bad breath, fortunately, there are several home remedies like dental chews, water additives, probiotics, and more.
+If your pooch suffers from this issue, there is likely a bad breath in dog home remedy out there for you.

-Much like humans, dogs can develop bad breath for a number of reasons.
-Dietary changes, unhealthy eating habits like coprophagia, metabolic diseases, plaque and tartar build-up, and careless oral treatment by owners can lead to bad dog breath.
-Home remedies for bad dog breath give owners the power to turn those abhorrent kisses into lovable licks once more.
+Much like humans, dogs can develop bad breath for a number of reasons, such as dietary changes, unhealthy eating habits like coprophagia, metabolic diseases, plaque and tartar build-up, and careless oral treatment by owners.
+Home remedies for bad breath give owners the power to turn those abhorrent kisses into lovable licks once more.

 Halitosis is the medical term for offensive odors that come from the mouth creating bad breath.
-Dog bad breath isn’t only repulsive, it could mean your pup is suffering from a health problem.
+Bad breath of dog isn’t only repulsive, it could mean your pup is suffering from a health problem.
 While many cases of dog bad breath can be attributed to diet, such as digging through the trash, there are several other circumstances that may cause the halitosis.